BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

 # How to Install Spark on Linux
-This tutorial explains how to install spark on Linux machine, if you prefer watching rather than reading, a a video tutorial also is avaliable here.
+This tutorial explains how to install spark on Linux, if you prefer watching videos, a tutorial also is available here.

 Spark has 2 main dependencies: